There is nothing more British than the afternoon tea. Anyone who spends a family vacation in London should experience an afternoon tea at least once.

-- Address: Pick up at 12:30pm and 3pm from 8 Northumberland Avenue
+Pick-Up for 12:30pm and 3pm tours from 8 Northumberland Avenue

-- Pick up at 12pm, 2:30pm and 5pm from Victoria Coach Station
+Pick-Up for 12pm, 2:30pm and 5pm tours from Victoria Coach Station

-Ronald Dahl’s Charlie and the Chocolate Factory has also inspired One Aldwych’s afternoon tea, which lead to it winning the “Best Afternoon Tea in London” award in 2017.
-Here, you and your children will be able to savor savory delights such as candy floss, golden chocolate eggs brimming with a mango cheesecake filling and blueberry cake pops.
+Roald Dahl’s Charlie and the Chocolate Factory has also inspired One Aldwych’s afternoon tea, which won the “Best Afternoon Tea in London” award in 2017.
+Here, you and your children will be able to savor delights such as candy floss, golden chocolate eggs brimming with a mango cheesecake filling and blueberry cake pops.
 These scrumdiddlyumptious treats come with mouthwatering sandwiches and scones.
 Here, every item reflects the magic and fun of Roald Dahl’s classic tale.

-- Price indication: £35 for children under 12 only), Traditional afternoon tea £45
+Price Indication: £35 for children under 12 only, from £45 for adults

 Are you looking for a healthy afternoon tea for you and your family?
 If so, then head out to the Brown’s Hotel and indulge yourself with the Tea-Tox Healthy Afternoon Tea.